joordy/datingapp-feature/README.md

 To read the process of creating the like feature, and about the whole dating app, you can have a look in [my Wiki](https://github.com/joordy/datingapp-feature/wiki).

+## Feature

+> When the user is looking for a date, he wants to find one with mutial connections, so he can like them, and when the interest is mutual, they will be connected

 ## Getting started